lucas-queiroz-sena2005/lucas-queiroz-sena2005/README.md

 ---

 ### **Professional Summary**

-A highly motivated Systems Analysis and Development student with a strong foundation in full-stack development, focusing on TypeScript, React, and Node.js.
-Passionate about programming since the age of seven, I am a self-directed learner with a discipline of over 30 hours per week dedicated to mastering modern technologies.
-I am driven to build elegant, scalable, and intuitive solutions that solve real-world problems, with experience in creating impactful and frictionless user experiences from the front-end interface to the back-end logic.
+A dedicated Systems Analysis and Development student with a strong foundation in full-stack engineering.
+Leverages a modern tech stack—including TypeScript, React, and Node.js with Express—to translate complex requirements into elegant and frictionless user experiences.
+Possesses a disciplined, self-directed approach to mastering new technologies, including relational database design with PostgreSQL, to deliver robust and scalable back-end logic.

 ---